qperfect-io/qleo/docs/manual/noise.rst

 Adding noise one by one
 ~~~~~~~~~~~~~~~~~~~~~~~

-The simplest and most flexible way to add noise to a circuit is by using the :meth:`~mimiqcircuits.Circuit.push` method, similar to how gates are added.
+The simplest and most flexible way to add noise to a circuit is by using the :meth:`~qleo.Circuit.push` method, similar to how gates are added.
 Here's an example of how to create a noisy 5-qubit GHZ circuit:

 .. doctest:: python